MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     For more information about the permissions that you can select, see [Configuring usage rights for Azure Rights Management](configure-usage-rights.md).

     Included in the **Custom (Preview)** option, check whether you want to make any changes to the following settings.
-Note that these settings, as with the permissions, do no apply to the [Rights Management issuer or Rights Management owner](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner), or any [super user](configure-super-users.md) that you have assigned while the super user feature is enabled.
+Note that these settings, as with the permissions, do not apply to the [Rights Management issuer or Rights Management owner](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner), or any [super user](configure-super-users.md) that you have assigned.

     |Setting|More information|Recommended setting
     |-----------|--------------------|--------------------|